navid-bamdad-roshan/Neural-Networks-Project/README.md

 # Prediction the sentiments of Coronavirus tweets from May 1st 2020 till June 12th 2020 using neural networks

-Fist there is presentation of the project and then Description about implementation.
+At first there is presentation of the project and then Description about implementation.
 <br>
 <br>
 <br>